Lynx spider fact sheet | Field of Mars EEC

 Sunshine Coast Council.
 Lynx spider. [online] Available at: https://www.sunshinecoast.qld.gov.au/environment/education-resources-and-events/environment-resources-and-publications/invertebrates/lynx-spider

-Green lynx spider on a purple flower – “Green Lynx Spider on Purple Flower Closeup” by Deepak Ramesha.
+Lynx spiders often wait on flowers and low plants where insects are active – “Green Lynx Spider on Purple Flower Closeup” by Deepak Ramesha.
 Pexels Licence.
 Available at: https://www.pexels.com/photo/green-lynx-spider-on-purple-flower-closeup-29008910/

-Lynx spider with prey – “File:Lynx spider and prey.jpg” by Chulani Iddawela.
+Lynx spiders catch insects and other small invertebrates on plants – “File:Lynx spider and prey.jpg” by Chulani Iddawela.
 Creative Commons Attribution-Share Alike 4.0 International.
 Available at: https://commons.wikimedia.org/wiki/File:Lynx_spider_and_prey.jpg

-Bushland and gardens provide hunting areas for lynx spiders – Field of Mars EEC original image.
+Flowering shrubs, grasses and native plants provide hunting places for lynx spiders and habitat for their prey – Field of Mars EEC (original image).

 Learn with us